Cleaning is hard work that takes time, which is why so many of us are eager to hire someone to help.

 If you’d like other services, like deep-cleaning appliances, cleaning that requires moving heavy furniture, or cleanup after a big party, these should be discussed separately and paid at a higher rate.

-Similarly, don’t throw in tasks like caring for pets or household members – unless this is discussed in advance as part of the job description and compensated accordingly.
+Similarly, don’t throw in tasks like caring for pets or household members unless discussed in advance as part of the job description with appropriate compensation.

 Offer the house cleaner a contract or written agreement

-A written agreement is essential and even required under the law in some places!
-A written agreement is beneficial to you and the person you hire because it requires you both to think through and communicate many details that can be easy to overlook.
+A written agreement is essential and even required under the law in some cities and states.
+A written agreement allows you both to think through and communicate details that can be easily overlooked.
+Plan to revisit your agreement after a few cleanings and then again after one year.

-Hand in Hand has created a comprehensive and easy-to-use downloadable agreement.
-Simply print and use!
+Hand in Hand has created sample written agreements that you can simply print and use!

 Preparing and cleaning before the cleaner